University of South Australia

-Completion of a TAFE or RTO award does not automatically lead to selection as admission is competitive and determined by academic merit.
-Other sources of credit include studies undertaken through a professional body, work experience or
+Completion of a VET award does not automatically lead to selection as admission is competitive and determined by academic merit.
+Other sources of credit include studies undertaken through a professional body, work experience or life experience.

-The University’s Credit Assessor at unisa.edu.au/credit can be used to search any institution and TAFE qualification in Australia for credit that may be granted in a UniSA program.
+The University’s Credit Assessor can be used to search any institution and TAFE qualification in Australia for credit that may be granted in a UniSA program.

-Students should apply for credit through Campus Central after they have been offered a place in their University program.
+Students should apply for credit through Campus Central after they have been offered a place in their chosen program.

 For most students, the academic year at UniSA commences in early February to early March, depending on the program, and ends in early December of each year.
-Some programs offer a mid-year intake commencing in July.
-Details can be found on the University's website.
+Some programs offer a midyear intake commencing in July/August.

 Student services and facilities

 UniSA has four metropolitan and two regional campuses.
-Each campus boasts state-of-the-art, purpose-built facilities from architecture and design studios to engineering laboratories, an industry-standard TV and radio studio, and replica hospital wards – just to name a few.
-UniSA’s campuses also have shops, licensed cafes, cafeterias, banking and community clinics.
+Each campus features state-of-the-art, purpose-built facilities from architecture and design studios to engineering laboratories, an industry-standard TV and radio studio, and replica hospital wards – just to name a few.
+Our campuses also have vibrant social spaces, health and fitness centres, food vendors and community clinics.